 “This is the North.”
 Elene suddenly became sharp, and all her smiles were gone.
 “The Northerners will never take a luna who is not worthy!
 If you want this place, you need to prove that you are the best among all possible options.
 You need to be of excellent health and lineage, you need to know how to behave, you have to be smart, but most importantly, you need to prove your strength!”

 They were serious.
 Savannah realised that it was not a joke.
 They were absolutely serious.
 This was happening.
 The Luna Trials or whatever they called it… It was real.

-“There are points?!” now Savvy was pissed.
+“There are points?”
+Now Savvy was pissed.
 How dared they?
-She was a princess, for the Moon Goddess’s sake!
+She was a princess, for Moon Goddess’s sake!
 The whole situation was an insult like none other.

 Savannah wanted to say something.
 She actually wanted to say a lot of things but shut her mouth before she lost more points.
 She needed to think first before doing anything else.
 And preferably alone.

-She motioned for Kyle and everyone else to not come close to her.
-They were her friends, and she did not want them to see the ugly side of her.
+She motioned for Kyle and everyone else not to come close to her.
+They were her friends, and she did not want them to see her ugly side.
 She needed that ugly to come out of her somewhere else, so she went deep into the garden to avoid any witnesses to her fury.
-She found the ugliest rose bush she had ever seen, with strange metallic-looking flowers and growing out her claws, she shredded every single one of them to pieces.
+She found the ugliest rose bush she had ever seen, with strange metallic-looking flowers, and, growing out her claws, she shredded every single one of them to pieces.